 Waterford Institute of Technology (WIT) is one of the largest Institutes of Technology and leading higher education providers in Ireland with over 10,500 students.
 WIT is nationally and internationally renowned for providing a comprehensive portfolio of higher education programmes ranging from certificate, diploma, degree and doctorate level on both a full-time and part-time basis through its five schools – Business, Engineering, Humanities, Science and Health Sciences.

 One of the Institute’s key research strengths is the Telecommunications Software & Systems Group which is a world class Telecommunications Research Centre founded in 1997.
 The centre has 120 researchers working on over 40 active projects.
-The primary research focus is on telecommunications software and the mobile internet and the centre manages large-scale multi-national projects in the ICT sector partnering with Nortel and Telefonica etc. There have been a number of successful spin-out companies todate, including Headway and Nubiq, who are now located at the Arclabs Centre.
+The primary research focus is on telecommunications software and the mobile internet and the centre manages large-scale multi-national projects in the ICT sector partnering with Nortel and Telefonica etc. There have been a number of successful spin-out companies to date, including FeedHenry, Headway, Nubiq and Waterford Technologies.

 Waterford city is home to the world famous Waterford Crystal Visitors Centre.
 The quality of life in the city and its environs is exceptional, whether one is into sailing, mountain walks, or any number of other sports.
 A natural playground for golf enthusiasts, Waterford offers the perfect sporting experience with quality hotel and conference facilities at Waterford Castle, Faithlegg & Mount Juliet Conrad